aws/aws-toolkit-vscode/docs/debugging-dotnet-lambda-functions.md

 # Debugging .NET Core Lambda functions

-These instructions describe how to debug an AWS Lambda handler locally by using the SAM CLI, and attach the VS Code debugger to it.
+You can debug your Serverless Application's AWS Lambda function locally using the CodeLens links above the lambda handler.
+If you would like to use the Debug Panel to launch the debugger instead, use the following steps to configure your project's Debug Configuration.

 ## Install and configure prerequisites